KusionStack/kusionstack.io/docs/karpor/3-user-guide/3-insight/3-summary.md

 2. **Resource Insight Page**, the summary card shows the **current resource's name, GVK information, affiliated cluster, and namespace.**
        ![](/karpor/assets/insight/insight-summary-resource.png)

-⚠️ **Attention**: No matter which resource group insight page you are on, the summary card will display a health score.
+⚠️ **Attention**: No matter which resource group insight page you are on, the summary card will always display a health score, calculated based on the risk compliance status of the subject.